johnc449/Expedia.ie_Scraper/README.md

 ## Getting Started

 Just a stand standard python script currently, I will need to change it into a package once it becomes for advanced.
-All you need to do currently is set the directory for ChromeDriver and the script can be used.
+All you need to do is set the directory for ChromeDriver and the script can be used.

 ## Prerequesites